 9. Are women prohibited in 1 Timothy 2:12 from being elders?

 Some argue that because teaching and exercising authority in the church are functions of elders, what is implied in 1 Tim 2:12 is that women cannot be elders.
-However, as I have previously argued, the word authentēs does not mean legitimate or wholesome authority.
-Authentēs had a sinister or negative meaning in Classical and early Koinē Greek.
-Authentēs is undesirable in any person, especially in an elder.
+However, as I have previously argued, the word authent- words do not refer to a legitimate or wholesome authority.
+The verb authenteō typically meant “domineer”, something unacceptable for men and for women.
 People who believe that 1 Tim 2:12 is essentially a ban on women elders are reading much more into the verse than is warranted.
-Furthermore, the qualifications for overseers and elders in 1 Timothy 3:1-7 and Titus 1:6-9 are free from a gender bias.
+Furthermore, the qualifications for overseers and elders in 1 Timothy 3:1-7 and Titus 1:6-9 are fairly free from a gender bias in the Greek.
 [More on Paul’s Qualifications for Church Leaders here.]

 10. Are women prohibited in 1 Timothy 2:12 from being the senior pastor/leader?